johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 We also get the notion of expression e.g. in DNA biology stuff from Whitehead, from his writing about the idea of reality creating reality, rather than nature somehow being created by a supernatural being in a process of creation.

-[In biology, Conrad Waddington had a strong interest in Whitehead’s Process and Reality, and in the 1930s laid the foundations for developmental biology, which is the study of the process by which animals and plants grow and develop.
-Brian Goodwin was one of Waddington’s students, and continued this work, writing about how cells control themselves.]
+In biology, Conrad Waddington had a strong interest in Whitehead’s Process and Reality, and in the 1930s laid the foundations for developmental biology, which is the study of the process by which animals and plants grow and develop.
+Brian Goodwin was one of Waddington’s students, and continued this work, writing about how cells control themselves.

-[Whitehead had a son who was killed in the First World War.]

-[In 1968, Giles Deleuze wrote in Difference and Repetition that Whitehead’s Process and Reality is “one of the greatest books of modern philosophy.”]

-[It was Goedel encounter’s with Whitehead and Russell’s work when Goedel declared that “counting works” (if there’s a difference between the theory and counting, then we know the theory is wrong because counting works).]
+It was Kurt Gödel's encounter’s with Whitehead and Russell’s work when Gödel declared that “counting works” (if there’s a difference between the theory and counting, then we know the theory is wrong because counting works).

-[Whitehead was a contemporary of Einstein, and went to some of the same parties.
-Apparently Whitehead and Einstein met at least once.
-Whitehead tried to explain Process and Reality to Einstein, who allegedly didn’t understand what Whitehead was talking about.]

-[Another person who met and discussed with Einstein was Carnap, who wrote in his auto-biography: “Once Einstein said that the problem of the Now worried him seriously.
-He explained that the experience of the Now means something special for man, something essentially different from the past and the future, but that this important difference does not and cannot occur within physics.
-That this experience cannot be grasped by science seemed to him a matter of painful but inevitable resignation.
-I remarked that all that occurs objectively can be described in science; on the one hand the temporal sequence of events is described in physics; and, on the other hand, the peculiarities of man’s experiences with respect to time, including his different attitude towards past, present, and future, can be described and (in principle) explained in psychology.
-But Einstein thought that these scientific descriptions cannot possibly satisfy our human needs; that there is something essential about the Now which is just outside the realm of science.
-We both agreed that this was not a question of a defect for which science could be blamed, as Bergson thought.
-I did not wish to press the point, because I wanted primarily to understand his personal attitude to the problem rather than to clarify the theoretical situation.
-But I definitely had the impression that Einstein’s thinking on this point involved a lack of distinction between experience and knowledge.”]

-[Whitehead’s work isn’t detached from science, and doesn’t somehow conflict with mathematics.
-Minkowski It seems to work quite well with quantum fields.
-There are quite a few living scientists arguing along the following lines , articulated by Henry Folse in 2004: “Many philosophers and physicists—including the current reviewer—have argued that Whitehead's process philosophy provides a conceptual framework better suited for understanding the quantum theoretical account of the atomic domain than does the substance ontology that has dominated Western metaphysics.”]

-[Actually, to digress a little, after spending some time reading Whitehead and thinking about software, I was beginning to worry about how it all relates to design patterns.
-It seemed like a bad case of multiple inheritance - how does something that originates in the design of physical space fit with the proposition that everything is an event?
-I really didn’t know what to think.
-But then it occurred to me to see if pattern language isn’t in fact more or less a creative application of Whitehead’s theory.
-That’s obviously putting it too simply, but it turns out that it is, and so there is absolutely nothing to resolve.
-So a bit later in this talk, I’ll say a few things about pattern language, in order to illustrate Whitehead’s ideas, and also how Whitehead has illuminated our work, as predicted by the book reviewer.]

-[Whitehead actually says quite a lot about patterns.
-He refers to: the qualitative pattern; the pattern of intensive quality; pattern in the objective datum; and emotional sensory pattern.]

-[(These distinctions also seem to be the distinction in pattern languages such as Domain Driven Design: the pattern as a whole, the pattern as a network of centres, the physical implementation of the pattern, and the way the pattern feels).]

 Process and Reality appears as a thoroughly competent reworking of the major “depositions” in the history of philosophy: to isolate things that work; and to compose those fragments into a coherent scheme of ideas.

 In Process and Reality, amongst other things, Whitehead rejects the Cartesian idea that reality is fundamentally constructed of bits of matter that exist totally independently of one another, in favour of an event-based or "process" ontology in which events are primary and are fundamentally interrelated and dependent on one another:

 > ‘Actual entities’ — also termed ‘actual occasions’ — are the final real things of which the world is made up.
 There is no going behind actual entities to find anything more real.
 They differ among themselves: God is an actual entity, and so is the most trivial puff of existence in far-off empty space.
 But, though there are gradations of importance, and diversities of function, yet in the principles which actuality exemplifies, all are on the same level.
-The final facts are, all alike, actual entities; and these actual entities are drops of experience, complex and interdependent.
+The final facts are, all alike, actual entities; and these actual entities are drops of experience, complex and interdependent. — Alfred North Whitehead, 1929

 So this is what happens when you don’t have instants.
 If time is not a line that we’re sliding along, with the moment being a point on that line, infinitely divided into an infinity of infinitesimal present moment points in time.